Robert J. Hedaya M.D., D.F.A.P.A

 Robert J. Hedaya, M.D., D.F.A.P.A., is often referred to as the 'thinking person's doctor' because of his comprehensive data-driven approach to mental illness.
 He is a diversely trained and experienced psychiatrist who has been board certified by the American Board of Psychiatry and Neurology, the American Board of Adolescent Psychiatry, and certified as proficient in psychopharmacology by The American Society of Clinical Psychopharmacology.
-Dr. Hedaya obtained both a B.A. in Psychology (1974) Cum Laude, Phi Beta Kappa, and his Medical Degree (1979) at the State University of New York at Buffalo.
-He is Founder of the National Center for Whole Psychiatry in Chevy Chase, Maryland.
+Dr. Hedaya is on the faculty of the Institute of Functional Medicine.

-Following his degree studies, Hedaya acquired specialized training in psychiatry at Georgetown University Hospital, Department of Psychiatry, with additional training in biological psychiatry at the National Institute of Mental Health.
-After his entrance into private practice in 1983, he engaged in five years of supervision in Family Systems Theory, as well as training in Integrative Hypnotherapy.
-He then went on to advanced training in endocrinology, functional medicine, and orthomolecular psychiatry.
+Following his degree studies, Dr. Hedaya acquired specialized training in psychiatry at Georgetown University Hospital, Department of Psychiatry, with additional training in biological psychiatry at the National Institute of Mental Health.
+He has advanced training in endocrinology, functional medicine, and orthomolecular psychiatry.

-Since 1983, Hedaya has combined an active clinical practice with teaching as a Clinical Professor of Psychiatry at the Georgetown University Hospital.
+Since 1983, Dr. Hedaya has combined an active clinical practice with teaching as a Clinical Professor of Psychiatry at the Georgetown University Hospital.
 He has been a consultant to the National Institute of Mental Health.
 He was recently selected to teach the first psychoendocrinology course at Georgetown University Hospital Department of Psychiatry.
-Hedaya routinely teaches Basic and Advanced Cognitive Therapy classes and conducts an annual Affective Disorders program for Psychiatrists-In Training at Georgetown.
+He routinely teaches Basic and Advanced Cognitive Therapy classes and conducts an annual Affective Disorders program for Psychiatrists in Training at Georgetown.

-Hedaya is the author of Understanding Biological Psychiatry (Norton, 1996).
+Dr. Hedaya is the author of Understanding Biological Psychiatry, The Antidepressant Survival Program: How to Beat the Side Effects and Enhance the Benefits of Your Medication, Depression: advancing the treatment paradigm, as well as a chapter in the Textbook of Functional Medicine.
 He makes frequent presentations across the country, and has frequently been an expert consultant on Fox TV as well as appearing on the Today Show, CBS Evening News, 20/20, MSNBC, and CNN.
-His new book, The Antidepressant Survival Program: How to Beat the Side Effects and Enhance the Benefits of Your Medication (Crown-Harmony, 2000).